openwhisk-blog/openwhisk.blog/content/about.md

 author = "Michele Sciabarra"
 +++

 [Michele Sciabarrà](https://linkedin.com/in/msciab) is a veteran of Information Technology.

-He is currently CEO of a consultancy focused on Kubernetes and Serverless solutions (sciabarra.com), a contributor of the Apache OpenWhisk project: most notably he is the author of the "actionloop" runtime engine that powers  the Go runtime but also many others, including Python, Ruby, Rust, Java.
+He is currently owner of [Sciabarra.com](https://sciabarra.com) a consultancy focused on Kubernetes and Serverless solutions, a contributor of the Apache OpenWhisk project: most notably he is the author of the "actionloop" runtime engine that powers  the Go runtime but also many others, including Python, Ruby, Rust, Java.

-He is also involved in Nimbella operation for Europe.
+He is also involved in [Nimbella](https://nimbella.com) operations for Europe.
 Nimbella offers an advanced Serverless Platform based on Apache OpenWhisk.

 Furthermore he wrote for O'Reilly the book: Learning Apache OpenWhisk.